ARION

 “Quite alright, Dr. Kazama.
 We can still converse through your devices as needed.”

 Secretariat released its docking clamps from the interstellar ship and small attitude jets pushed the shuttle plane away to a safe distance.
-The only personnel still aboard Arion-1 were those still loading each of the shuttle trucks with all equipment and supplies brought from Earth.
+The only personnel remaining aboard Arion-1 were those still loading each of the shuttle trucks with all equipment and supplies brought from Earth.

 Moments later, Joe Kittinger dipped Secretariat’s tail toward the planet and dropped below the interstellar ship.